dimorphic/chappie-brain/README.md

 ### Todo:

 - [ ] add $timeout to Angular flavor demo update to speed it up a bit?
+- [ ] fix random weird bug in Angular flavor demo causing Braincells not to get size/color
 - [ ] test more libs/frameworks?
 - [ ] TBA